Svilen-Stefanov/Data-Stream-Processing/README.md

 sudo ./setup.sh
 ```
 Here you will be asked to provide the root user password previously created.

 After running this command, the default database is created and all of its table content is loaded.
 You can specify the preferred dataset by providing its size as a parameter (1k or 10k).
+The currently available databases can be seen in Database (static_database_1k.sql and static_database_10k.sql).

 The following command will set up the default database with the 1k user dataset:
 ```
 sudo ./setup.sh 1k